darinz/RAG/reference/README.md

 - *Hybrid Search and Language Models* (industry publication or report-based texts) – Practical applications of combining search and generation.
 - *Retrieval-Augmented Generation Systems: Design and Evaluation* (if available or to be added from niche publishers or thesis projects)

-> Note: This list is intentionally selective.
-Books on general NLP, transformers, or deep learning are excluded unless they explicitly cover RAG systems.

 ## Contributions
 You're welcome to: